mattcoding4days/vsm/README.md

 > the `mksession` command in vim(neovim) can save you, thus saving the session to a directory, promising to return you to your
 > work exactly how you left it.
 However, the problem is most of us accrue many of these session files scattered about, personally
 > I have 28 vim session files, easily loading them, rememembering the context of each one, and removing stale sessions becomes a hassle.
-> enter `vsm` (Vim Session Manager), it is a script I wrote years ago that has been kicking about my dotfiles, and now is being revamped
+> enter `vsm` (Vim Session Manager), it allows you to list, open, and remove sessions files, either interactively or by name.
-> and written as an easily installable python package as some of my compatriots have expressed interest in using it.

 ## :superhero_man: Features